How to Become an Emergency Dispatcher: An In-Depth look at the Responsibilities, Requirements, Certifications, Job Outlook, and Salary

 What Training Is Required to Become an Emergency Dispatcher?

-A specialized degree is not required for EMTs or paramedics do not need specialized degrees to apply to become Emergency Dispatchers.
+EMTs or paramedics do not need specialized degrees to apply to become Emergency Dispatchers.
 However, a high school diploma is required, and some states also require that dispatchers complete EMD certification—including the previously mentioned EMD exam.

-Many states also require emergency dispatchers to receive a set amount of on-the-job training before answering calls on their own.
-This ensures that dispatchers are familiar with their job expectations and equipment before responding to live emergencies.
+You’ll find that many states also require emergency dispatchers to receive a predetermined number of hours of on-the-job training before answering calls on their own.
+This ensures that dispatchers are comfortable and familiar with their job expectations and equipment before responding to live emergencies.